home-assistant/home-assistant.io/source/_components/sensor.ted5000.markdown

 - **port** (*Optional*): The port of your ted gateway.
 Defaults to 80.
 - **name** (*Optional*): Name of the ted gateway.
 Defaults to ted.
-- **resources** (*Required*): List the sensors to create, up to 2 ('power' and 'voltage') for each mtu, starting with index 1.
+- **resources** (*Required*): List the sensors to create, up to 2 ('power' and 'voltage') for each MTU, starting with index 1.